Global energy crisis (2021–2023): Energy transition

 Aside from inflationary pressures, this energy crisis has also increased the use of coal in energy production worldwide.
 Coal use in Europe increased by 14% in 2021, and was expected to rise another 7% in 2022.
 Soaring natural gas prices have made coal more competitive in many markets, and some nations have resorted to coal as a substitute for potential energy rationing in the 2022–2023 winter.
 With demand for coal increasing in Asia and elsewhere, global coal consumption rose by 1.2% in 2022 to more than 8 billion tonnes for the first time in history; coal-fired power plants have been reopened or had their decommissioning postponed, and coal-production caps have been removed.
 The high prices of fossil fuels due to the 2022 Russian invasion of Ukraine, however, have made renewable-energy sources more attractive, and a February 2023 analysis by The Economist found that the invasion had "fast-tracked the green transition by an astonishing five to ten years".
+In Europe and the US, the green transition is viewed as a danger by 41% of energy-intensive manufacturers, compared to 31% of enterprises in non-energy heavy industries.

+In 2023, approximately 32% of EU enterprises have invested in new, climate friendly business sectors and technology, to stay up to date with the green transition.
+When compared to the United States, more European Union businesses invest in or implement renewable energy and sustainable transportation.

+In 2023, 70% of EU enterprises expect energy prices to rise by more than a quarter, compared to only 30% of US firms.
+In the same year, results from a survey showed that 51% of EU enterprises polled invested in energy efficiency.

+Energy prices continue to be a key issue for companies in the EU, with many citing it as a factor for potential investment cuts.
+With the increase in energy prices in the EU (as compared to 30% of US firms experiencing this), it would take over a decade for energy costs to stabilise at low levels.
+European enterprises will need to find strategies to cope.